Nick Mosby: Financial issues

 In October 2020, a $45,000 tax lien was filed against the property of Nick Mosby and his wife, Baltimore State's Attorney Marilyn Mosby, for three years of unpaid federal taxes (2014, 2015, and 2016).
-Nick Mosby stated that he has been “in ongoing conversations with the IRS” about resolving this issue.
+Nick Mosby stated that he has been "in ongoing conversations with the IRS" about resolving this issue.
 That same month, it was reported that Mosby's consulting company, Monumental Squared LLC, was listed as sharing its address with a developer who was also a major campaign donor to Mosby.
 Later in October, Mosby received scrutiny over his joint ownership of a rental property that was reported to be unregistered with the city, and not listed as lead-certified.
 Mosby's co-signator on the mortgage argued that Mosby had no direct involvement in the renting of the home, nor in evictions from it.

-Mosby stated the debt was a result of an early withdrawal from his retirement savings that he used to cover “family tragedies.”
+Mosby stated the debt was a result of an early withdrawal from his retirement savings that he used to cover "family tragedies."
 Mosby subsequently reported the tax lien was paid off in full.

+During Marilyn Mosby's federal trial for mortgage fraud, Mosby testified that he lied to the public about the status of his taxes.
+Mosby later stated he regretted lying to voters.